By default, your UserVoice site will use the URL

-Once a custom domain is configured for your account, it will become the home of your feedback portal.
+Once a custom domain is configured for your account, it will become the home of your web portal.
 Any web requests for the original subdomain will then be redirected to the custom domain.

 1. Update your DNS